Appeals court weighs Trump arguments to withhold records

-WASHINGTON (AP) — A panel of judges on Tuesday questioned whether they had the authority to grant Donald Trump’s demands and overrule President Joe Biden’s decision to grant Congress documents related to the Jan.
+WASHINGTON (AP) — A panel of judges on Tuesday questioned whether they had the authority to grant former President Donald Trump’s demands and stop the White House from allowing the release of documents related to the Jan.
 6 insurrection led by Trump’s supporters.

-But the judges also noted that there may be times when a former president would be justified in trying to stop the incumbent from releasing records.
+But the judges also noted that there may be times when a former president would be justified in trying to stop the incumbent from disclosing records.

-The U.S. Court of Appeals for the District of Columbia Circuit heard arguments from lawyers for former President Trump and the House committee seeking the records as part of its investigation into the Capitol riot.
-Trump’s attorneys want the court to reverse a federal judge’s ruling allowing the National Archives and Records Administration to turn over the records after Biden waived executive privilege.
+The U.S. Court of Appeals for the District of Columbia Circuit heard arguments from lawyers for Trump and the House committee seeking the records as part of its investigation into the Capitol riot.
+Trump’s attorneys want the court to reverse a federal judge’s ruling allowing the National Archives and Records Administration to turn over the records after President Joe Biden waived executive privilege.

-Hundreds of Trump supporters marched to the Capitol on Jan.
-6 from a rally near the White House where the president had challenged them to go and “fight like hell” to stop Congress’ certification of Biden’s election victory.
-Some broke into the Capitol, fighting past police, and dozens now face federal charges.
+Trump supporters broke into the Capitol on Jan.
+6 after a rally near the White House where he made false claims of election fraud and challenged them to “fight like hell.”
+About 700 people have been federally charged.
+Nine people died during and after the rioting.

-Two Trump allies, former adviser Steve Bannon and former chief of staff Mark Meadows, have resisted efforts by the House panel to obtain documents and question them about possible meetings with Trump before the riot.
-The Justice Department has indicted Bannon on a contempt of Congress charge.
-Meadows, seeking to avoid the same, is now cooperating, the committee’s chairman said Tuesday.

-The National Archives has said that the documents in question in the current Trump case include presidential diaries, visitor logs, speech drafts, handwritten notes “concerning the events of January 6” from the files of former chief of staff Meadows, and “a draft Executive Order on the topic of election integrity.”
+The National Archives has said that the records Trump wants to block include presidential diaries, visitor logs, speech drafts, handwritten notes “concerning the events of January 6” from the files of former chief of staff Mark Meadows, and “a draft Executive Order on the topic of election integrity.”

-Compared to Chutkan, the three judges on the appeals court have spent relatively little time weighing the importance of the documents themselves.
+Compared to U.S. District Judge Tanya Chutkan, whose ruling Trump is contesting, the three judges on the appeals court spent relatively little time weighing the importance of the documents themselves.
 They instead focused most of the hearing Tuesday on what role federal courts should have when an incumbent president and former president are at odds over records from the former’s administration.

 The judges sharply questioned both sides and challenged them with hypothetical scenarios.

 To Trump’s lawyers, Judge Patricia Millett suggested a situation where a current president negotiating with a foreign leader needed to know what promises a former president had made to that leader.
-The incumbent might seek to release a transcript of a phone call or other records from the previous administration “to protect our interests,” the judge said.
+The incumbent might seek to release a transcript of a phone call or other records from the previous administration for national security reasons, the judge said.

 “To be clear, your position is a former president could come in and file a lawsuit?”
 Millett said.
 Trump lawyer Justin Clark responded, “That is our position.”